MartinBulla/avian_FID_covid/Data/READ_ME.txt

 FID - the flight initiation distance (m)
 BodyMass - mean species body mass (g) estimated as the mean of female and male values from EltonTraits 1.0 database (Wilman et al. 2014)
 Observer - the name of the observer

+2. model_sim
+the folder contain output of arm R-package simulations used to derive parameter estimates and their 95%CIs for each model within Table S1 & S2.
+The file names correspond with the model names from the Tables.

+3. Pics
+the folder contains bird silhouettes from PhyloPic database (http://phylopic.org/) or created by Martin Bulla (see the paper for details) and used in Fig. 1 and S5.

+4. phylopic.txt
+the tab-delimited table containing names and IDs of bird silhouettes in PhyloPic database (http://phylopic.org/) - note that for some genera we used other silhouettes - created by Martin Bulla
+Name - the scientific (Latin) name of the species
+Code - Unique ID of each silhouette in PhyloPic database

+5. taxonomy.txt
+the tab-delimited table containing species names and taxonomic ranking of species used in this study
+Species -  the scientific (Latin) name of the species as used in the BirdTree project (http://birdtree.org/) Family - family affiliation of the species
+Order - order affiliation of th species